damianhakert/damianhakert.github.io/source/_posts/2015-04-22-gitlab-7-10-released.markdown

 If you have any problems with the package server, please report them [here](https://gitlab.com/gitlab-org/gitlab-ce/issues/1475).

-<h3 id="rc-package-info"> Release Candidate caveat </h3>

-We are aware that some people in the community already started using the package server to install the 7.10 release candidates.
+<h3 id="rc-package-info">Update on package server issue</h3>

-Due to the complexity of version strings containing the `rc` nomenclature, APT and YUM see the release candidate packages as being newer than the stable release package.
-In order to avoid people downloading the `rc` packages instead of the stable packages, we have yanked all release candidate packages from the package server.
+Due to a problem with the package server, the release candidate was seen as newer than the 7.10 stable release and got installed on some machines instead.

-If you already installed one of the 7.10 release candidates, using `apt-get upgrade` or `yum upgrade` will still think that the `rc` package is newer.
-In order to bypass this, you need to upgrade using the following commands:
+If your instance is running the release candidate, rather than the stable version, you will need to bypass the version check and explicitly install the new GitLab version.
+Use the commands below:

 ```
 sudo apt-get install gitlab-ce=7.10.0~omnibus-1